wovo/micro-python/readme.md

 on the MicroPython interpreter, it is automatically download first, but note that any files you might import are not.

+I found Thonny with REPL to be mostly woprking, but sometimes it gets into an error-message loop.

 ## Generic xxamples

 ### Hello